eurostat/Nuts2json/README.md

 # Nuts2json

-Nuts2json supports the design of web maps of <a href="http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/rest-request" target="_blank">Eurostat data</a>.
+<a href="https://github.com/jgaffuri/Nuts2json">Nuts2json</a> supports the design of web maps of <a href="http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/rest-request" target="_blank">Eurostat data</a>.
 It provides various reusable versions of <a href="http://ec.europa.eu/eurostat/web/nuts/overview" target="_blank">Eurostat NUTS dataset</a> as web formats such as <a href="http://geojson.org/" target="_blank">GeoJSON</a> and <a href="https://github.com/mbostock/topojson/wiki" target="_blank">TopoJSON</a>.
 In a way, it provides a blank map of geometries ready for use with your own data and colors.

-For an example of such blank map, see <a href="http://jgaffuri.github.io/Nuts2json/overview.html" target="_blank">HERE</a>.
+For an example of such blank map, see <a href="http://jgaffuri.github.io/Nuts2json/overview.html" target="_blank"><b>HERE</b></a>.

 ## Supported formats